-On February 18, 2004, the Compensation Committee, subject to stockholder approval at the Annual Meeting, granted options to purchase 34,300 shares of Common Stock to employees of the Company who are not executive officers under the Incentive Plan, as amended.
+On January 18, 2005, the Compensation Committee, subject to stockholder approval at the Annual Meeting, granted options to purchase 222,200 shares of Common Stock to employees of the Company who were executive officers under the Incentive Plan, as amended.
 Except for those grants, the Company cannot currently determine the number or type of awards that may be granted to eligible participants under the Incentive Plan, as amended, in the future.
 Such determinations will be made from time to time by the Committee.

-During 2003, the Committee approved grants of stock options and restricted stock to executive officers and stock options to non-employee directors that are not subject to stockholder approval of the proposed amendment to the Incentive Plan.
+During 2004, the Committee approved grants of stock options and restricted stock that are not subject to stockholder approval of the proposed amendment to the Incentive Plan.
 See "Executive Compensation" and "Board of Directors and Corporate Governance-Directors Compensation."
+During 2004, the Committee had not approved any grants of awards that require stockholder approval of the proposed amendment to the Incentive Plan.

-On March 10, 2004, the closing price per share of Common Stock on the Nasdaq National Market was \$24.84.
+On March 16, 2005, the closing price per share of Common Stock on the Nasdaq National Market was \$17.14.